-Developed in collaboration with the National MS Society, it relates symptoms, diagnostic criteria, the four disease courses — benign, relapsing remitting, secondary progressive, and primary progressive — and treatment strategies, and offers links to further resources for clinicians and patients.
+This app was developed in collaboration with the National MS Society.
+It relates symptoms, diagnostic criteria, and the four disease courses: benign, relapsing remitting, secondary progressive, and primary progressive.
+It also includes treatment strategies and offers links to further resources for clinicians and patients.

 MSAA -- Multiple Sclerosis Self-Care Manager

-Backed by the Multiple Sclerosis Association of America (MSAA), the My MS Manager app is a self-care application for the MS community that does what it claims.
-It helps users better manage their MS.
+Backed by the Multiple Sclerosis Association of America (MSAA), My MS Manager app is a self-care application that helps users manage their MS.

 Developed by the National MS Society, Momentum magazine is the most widely read MS-related publication in the world.
-From inspiring stories from MS patients to expert reports from specialists to recent advances in related research, this quarterly publication has it all.
+This quarterly publication has it all: from inspiring stories about MS patients, to expert reports from specialists and recent advances in related research.

 Multiple Sclerosis - MedImage Cases